Effects of neutrino magnetic moment and charge radius constraints and medium modifications of the nucleon form factors on the neutrino mean free path in dense matter: Neutral Current Neutrino Scattering with Matter and the Form Factors

 The ratios of the $G_{E,M,A}^{\rm *\, QMC} / (G_{E,M,A}^{\rm ICBM})_{\rm free}^{}$ are then calculated.
 From these ratios, the in-medium nucleon form factors are determined using the empirical form factors extracted in free space.
 The in-medium nucleon form factors $G_{E,M,A}^{*} (q^2)$ is obtained as $G_{E,M,A}^{*} (q^2) = \left[ \frac{G_{E,M,A}^{\rm* \, QMC} (q^2)}{(G_{E,M,A}^{\rm ICMB})_{\rm free}^{} (q^2)} \right] G_{E,M,A}^{\rm emp} (q^2)$.
 Here we do not consider the pion cloud effect in the calculation of the axial-vector form factor.
 The $q^2$ dependence of the normalized axial-vector form factor is reproduced quite well ~\cite{LTT01} by using the empirical parametrization in free space.

 In our present work we use the standard values in the QMC model, current quark mass $m_u = m_d = 5~\mbox{MeV}$ (SU(2) isospin symmetry) and the free-space nucleon bag radius $R_N = 0.8~\mbox{fm}$~\cite{Guichon88,STT05,ST94,STT96}.
 The result for the ratios of the in-medium to free-space nucleon form factors as a function of $\rho_B/\rho_0$ is shown in Fig.~\ref{fig1}.
+It shows that the form factors of the nucleons ($G_A (0)$, and $F_2 (0)$) are modified in the medium.
+The ratio of $G_A(0)$ in medium to vacuum decrease as the baryon density increases, whereas the ratios of $F_2 (0)$ in medium to vacuum increase as the baryon density increases.
+The change of $G_A \simeq \int (\textrm{UU} - \frac{1}{3} \textrm{LL})$ and $F_2 \simeq \int 2 \textrm{UL} $ in medium is due to, in medium, the lower component $\textrm{L}$ of the quark Dirac spinor is enhanced (more relativistic).
+This leads to decreasing of $G_A$ and increasing of $F_2$, where $\textrm{U}$ is the upper component of the quark Dirac spinor.
 We remind that the nucleon form factor ratios are obtained using the quark substructure of nucleons.
 Later the in-medium modified nucleon form factors are used as inputs to calculate the neutrino differential cross sections and mean free path.